-The hippocampus is one of the classic structures associated with cognitive processes.
-However, recently the cerebellum has been redefined as a structure with a much wider functionality.
-Certain investigations in humans and animal models involve the cerebellum in cognitive functions.
-We evaluated the effect of stress during pregnancy in the offspring at 30, 60, and 90 postnatal days on nNOS and iNOS activities and protein content in the hippocampus and cerebellum and on learning and memory capabilities.
+The hippocampus is one of the classic structures associated to cognitive processes.
+However, lately, the cerebellum has been redefined as a structure with a much wider functionality.87 Certain investigations in humans and animal models involve the cerebellum in cognitive functions.
+We evaluated the effect of stress during pregnancy in the offspring at 30, 60 and 90 postnatal days on the nNOS and iNOS activities and protein contents in the hippocampus and cerebellum.
+Also we tested the learning and memory capabilities at the same postnatal days.80

 When protein levels from cerebellum and hippocampus were studied in the offspring of stressed animals, an increase in nNOS was found in both tissues at different ages.
-At the same time, iNOS expression did not vary in a significant manner in the analyzed tissues.
-Also, we found an increase in the activity in calciumdependent NOS in cerebellum homogenates in prenatal-stressed animals with respect to controls.

-When a spatial memory test was performed, it showed that offspring from stressed mothers needed more time to complete the task than offspring from control animals.
-The differences were highly significant at postnatal day 30 and were maintained at day 60s and 90.
+At the same time, inducible isoform, iNOS expression did not vary in a significant manner in the analyzed tissues.89 Also, we found an increase in the activity in calcium-dependent NOS in cerebellum homogenates in prenatal stressed animals respect to controls.80 differences were highly significant at postnatal day 30 and maintained at day 60 and 90.
 Also, prenatal stress induced a deficit in the inhibitory avoidance task.
-As predicted, the latency for the control group increased in a significant manner, which reflects that both information acquisition and consolidation provided by the context were successful.
-In the prenatal-stressed group, no significant differences were observed when the training latency was compared with the test latency.
+As predicted, the latency for the control group increased in a significant manner, which reflects that both, information acquisition and consolidation provided by the context were successful.
+On the contrary, in the prenatal stressed group, no significant differences were observed when the training latency was compared with the test latency.
 Also, significant differences were found between control and stressed animals for the test latency values from postnatal day 45.
-It has, therefore, been demonstrated that, from a behavioral point of view, prenatal stress induced a decrease in the ability to resolve spatial navigation tasks and a learning deficit in the inhibitory avoidance test.79
+So far, it has been demonstrated that, from a behavioral point of view, prenatal stress induced a decrease in the ability to resolve spatial navigation tasks, along with a learning deficit in the inhibitory avoidance test.79